 - The unique “stew” of influences in a service experience can open teenagers to a deeper relationship with Jesus.

 With all this ministry firepower working for us, you’d think we’d be dialed-in to the discipleship possibilities that service trips generate.
 Instead, the actual experience most-often compartmentalizes the service part of the trip away from the “spiritual” part of the trip.
-I mean, the work kids do to serve is framed as simply “helping people,” while the program (morning and evening gatherings, and devotion times) is billed as “God time.”
+I mean, the work kids do to serve becomes framed as simply “helping people”.
+This leaves the program (morning and evening gatherings, and devotion times) billed as “God time.”

-Around the time the New Testament letters were written, the Gnostic cults were taking root.
+The Gnostic cults took root around the time of the composition of the New Testament letters.
 Gnostics believed that “matter” was bad and “spirit” was good.
 In essence, the material world—the work we do in the world, and our everyday behavior—was acknowledged as necessary, but not spiritual.
 We are compartmentalized people, not wholistic people, declared the Gnostics.
-We have a compartment for the physical work of service, for example, and a different compartment for the “spiritual” aspects of the trip.
+We have a compartment for the physical work of service, and a different compartment for the “spiritual” aspects of the trip.
 This flies in the face of what Jesus taught about the integration of our identity: “…You must love the Lord your God with all your heart, all your soul, all your mind, and all your strength” (Mark 12:30).
 Our heart, soul, mind, and strength are simply diverse facets of a beautiful whole.
-In a disciple’s life, the physical and the spiritual are equally important, and equally valued.
+In a disciple’s life, the physical and the spiritual are equally important and equally valued.

 So, in our quest to challenge and nurture spiritual growth in kids, is it possible we’re just like the early Gnostics?
 Do we unconsciously separate service as the unspiritual bait for a spiritual experience?

-We believe every aspect of a teenager’s experience on one of our Lifetree Adventures—the heart/soul/mind/strength things they do—must work together to fuel a deeper friendship with God.
-So our service experiences are uniquely designed to frame everything kids do as an intentional onramp into their journey as a disciple.
-I invite you to give your teenagers a service experience that’s actually a discipleship experience—to leverage the inherent power of service to radically deepen their love for Jesus.
+We believe every aspect of a teenager’s experience on one of our Lifetree Adventures must work together.
+The heart, soul, mind and strength things they do fuel a deeper friendship with God.
+Our uniquely designed service experiences frame everything kids do as an intentional onramp into being a disciple.
+I invite you to give your teenagers a service experience that’s actually a discipleship experience.
+I invite you to leverage the inherent power of service to radically deepen their love for Jesus.